BASIS OF ISLAM

 Prophet Ibrahim (Abraham) (Peace be upon him) - 10

 Prophet Musa (Moses) (Peace be upon him) - 10

 4. BELIEF IN PROPHETS

 Allah created the mankind and sent the prophets to every nation throughout the history to show the straight path to the mankind.
 They were sent with the message of Allah and showed mankind the right path that will lead them to Paradise and to salvation from Hell-fire.
-All the Prophets preached to their people about the message of Islam; i.e. Allah Almighty is the one and only God and submission to the will of God.
+All the Prophets preached to their people about the message of Islam; i.e. Allah Almighty is the one God and submission to the will of God.

 Each prophet was sent only for his respective nation except the last prophet, beloved Prophet Muhammad (Peace and blessings of Allah be upon him) who was sent to the entire world.
 The Holy Quran, the scripture which was revealed to him, is also Almighty's last testament and it is the message for whole world.

 Each Prophet taught his nation about the Oneness of Allah, power of Allah, what are the halal (permissible) and what are the haram (sinful) in the religion of Allah.